knee-cola/jest-mock-axios/README.md

 ## Why do we need to manually create the mock?

-It's because Jest expects mocks to be placed in tre project root, while packages installed via NPM get stored inside `node_modules` subdirectory.
+It's because Jest expects mocks to be placed in the project root, while packages installed via NPM get stored inside `node_modules` subdirectory.

 # Basic example